kagisearch/kagi-docs/docs/common/company/hiring-kagi.md

 - Enthusiasm for diving deep into user feedback and discussions to improve UX.
 - Meticulous attention to detail in UX design.
 - A critical perspective on current search/assistant user interfaces, paired with a desire to revolutionize them.

-**Product Manager - Search & Assistant**
-- Clearly define goals and functionalities for features, set and validate outcome hypothesis, and write release notes
-- Collaborate with the development team to efficiently deliver features, while continuously improving the team's processes, productivity, and accountability
-- Demonstrate strong ownership by deeply understanding our objectives, forming a thoughtful perspective, and guiding development to achieve our mid to long-term goals
-- Gather community feedback from various channels and convert it into actionable insights
-- Communicate complex ideas in a clear manner, and promote engagement and collaboration in the team
-- Previous experience leading products

-**Chief of Staff**
--  Handling legal, finance, accounting, and HR to ensure day to-day operations are running smoothly.
--  Identifying areas of improvement across the organization, making actionable recommendations and executing them.
--  Completing special operational projects and initiatives with attention to detail.
--  Has previous experience with operations in startups.

 **Site Reliability Engineer (SRE)**